Ice Storm Warning from FRI 6:00 AM CST until SAT 12:00 AM CST

-Ice Storm Warning from FRI 6:00 AM CST until SAT 12:00 AM CSTNew
+Ice Storm Warning from FRI 6:00 AM CST until SAT 12:00 AM CSTUpdated

 Issued by National Weather Service – Lincoln, IL